 Supply and demand is one of the four major factors that cause both long-term trends and short-term fluctuations.

 The other three factors are governments, international transactions, speculation and expectation.
-Government mandates like interest rates or spending or tax policy, impact international transactions, which play a role in speculation, and supply and demand plays a role in each of these other factors.
+Government mandates, like interest rates or spending or tax policy, impact international transactions, which play a role in speculation.
+Supply and demand play a role in each of these other factors.

 Changes in supply and demand create trends as these market participants fight for the best price.
-Daily news occurs and affects the world’s economies International transactions, balance of payments between countries.
+Daily news affects the world’s economies, International transactions, and balance of payments between countries.

-The retailer and small investor ends up becoming the bait, the liquidity the professional traders need to fill many of their orders.
+The retailer and small investor become the bait, the liquidity the professional traders need to fill many orders.
 They can’t sell if there are no buyers interested.

-Every trader/institution has a different perception of fair price and future value.
-Supply is simply the amount available, while demand is the amount that is wanted.
+Every trader/institution perceives fair price and future value differently.
+Supply is simply the amount available, while demand is the wanted amount.
 Supply is the amount available at a particular price, while demand is the amount that is wanted or desired at a specific price.

-As prices increase, a seller’s willingness to sell products will also increase.
+A seller’s willingness to sell products increases as prices increase.
 The opposite of this shows that as prices increase, we see demand reduces.
 Buyers will demand more when prices are lower.

 Check out some price charts and trade setups on the latest trading ideas updated every day.
-Learning a supply and demand strategy will help you locate turning points in any markets in a methodical and consistent way.
+Learning a supply and demand strategy will help you locate turning points in any market methodically and consistently.

-We are really good supply and demand citizens in real life scenarios, we’re potentially great supply and demand traders able to learn a supply and demand trading strategy but when it comes to trading most traders will do exactly the opposite and trade against supply and demand, something they would never do when they want to buy a car, a cloth, a pair or shoes or a house.
+We are really good supply and demand citizens in real-life scenarios.
+We’re potentially great supply and demand traders able to learn a supply and demand trading strategy.
+Still, when it comes to trading, most traders will do exactly the opposite and trade against supply and demand, something they would never do when they want to buy a car, a cloth, a pair of shoes or a house.

-Why is it that we are consistently going against supply and demand logic we apply so well in our lives?
+Why are we consistently going against the supply and demand logic we apply so well in our lives?

-Let’s imagine that your partner kindly ask you to go and buy some meat for dinner.
-You go to your favorite market and see the price of the steak you normally buy has almost doubled!
-It’s now going to cost you twice as much to enjoy your barbecue; you quickly begin to think how valuable that steak might be.
+Let’s imagine your partner kindly asks you to go and buy some meat for dinner.
+You go to your favourite market and see the price of the steak you normally buy has almost doubled!
+Enjoying your barbecue will cost twice as much; you quickly begin to think about how valuable that steak might be.

-The next week you go to the same supermarket, and see that steak is half of what you normally pay for it; it’s 80% off of last week’s price.
-Will you now think differently to the previous week?
-You will be thinking that you can buy more while the price is cheap.
-Other customers are buying while price is cheap, you realise that if you don’t act fast, all of the discounted meat will be gone before you make up your mind!
+The next week you go to the same supermarket and see that steak is half of what you normally pay; it’s 80% off last week’s price.
+Will you now think differently from the previous week?
+You will think that you can buy more while the price is low.
+Other customers are buying while the price is low, and you realise that if you don’t act fast, all of the discounted meat will be gone before you make up your mind!
 You could buy a few steaks and conserve them in the freezer.

 This is demand at work again.
-As the price of steak lowered, demand increased, not only for you, but the market in general.
-This example is very similar to what we see on the Currency and Stock markets or any market..
+As the steak price lowered, demand increased for you and the market in general.
+This example is very similar to what we see in the Currency and Stock markets or any market.

-The financial markets move trillions every day, and the reason for this is the heavy demand behind the traded assets.
+The financial markets move trillions every day, and the reason for this is the heavy demand for traded assets.
 Currencies are the basis for the world’s economy.
-Whenever one economy wants to trade with another economy (provided different currencies are used) a Forex exchange will be required.
+A Forex exchange will be required whenever one economy wants to trade with another (provided different currencies are used).

-Unlike markets that are traded through an exchange, each Forex broker is essentially creating a market.
-More or less, the charts will look the same, but individual bars can be different and price patterns in particular can vary a little from broker to broker.
+Unlike markets that are traded through an exchange, each Forex broker creates a market.
+More or less, the charts will look the same, but individual bars can be different, and price patterns, in particular, can vary a little from broker to broker.

-Ultimately, the various markets created by the brokers will, to some extent, be arbitraged (the simultaneous buying and selling of securities, currency, or commodities in different markets or in derivative forms in order to take advantage of differing prices for the same asset.) so they stay close to each other.
-In the end you have to trade what you see on your charts and ignore everything else.
+Ultimately, the various markets created by the brokers will, to some extent, be arbitraged (the simultaneous buying and selling of securities, currency, or commodities in different markets or derivative forms to take advantage of differing prices for the same asset.) so they stay close to each other.
+Ultimately, you must trade what you see on your charts and ignore everything else.

 What we perceive as the personality of a currency pair is just manipulation.
-Some instruments have lower liquidity (some Forex cross pairs, exotic pairs and Stocks) zones are overshot and then price goes in the opposite direction.
+Some instruments have lower liquidity (some Forex cross pairs, exotic pairs and Stocks), zones are overshot, and then the price goes in the opposite direction.

-The financial markets are traded by professionals and not by retailers, each of them has its own trading strategy, most of them time not a supply and demand trading strategy but some of these big players do create these imbalances.
-A hunter has all sort of traps to capture its prey, so do the big institutions.
-We are trying to combat professional hunters, as retailers we are their prey.
+The financial markets are traded by professionals and not by retailers; each has its trading strategy, most of the time not a supply and demand trading strategy but some of these big players create these imbalances.
+A hunter has all sorts of traps to capture its prey, as do the big institutions.
+We are trying to combat professional hunters; as retailers, we are their prey.